KrugerGK/SS-PCMs-heatsink/README.md

 This code is part of the research paper:

 Arriaza-Echanes, C., Krüger Carrasco, G.I., Comesaña-Gándara, B., Terraza, C., Sanhueza, L., & Ortiz, P.A.
-(Year).
+(2025).
 “Evaluation of Imidazolium Ionenes as Solid-Solid Phase Change Materials for Heat Sinks.” *Polymers*. **[In Review]**

 ## Hardware Requirements